 What might happen in a flood in your area?

-Although no two floods are the same and the environment is constantly changing, the below table provides an idea of what to expect at different flood heights.
+Although no two floods are the same and the environment is constantly changing, the below provides an idea of what to expect in a significant 1% AEP flood, as shown on the map on page 4.